 Be on Time

 Wrapping up these are not the only pointers that determine effective communication in an online meeting.
-Some other pointers which are often neglected are-
+Some other pointers that are often neglected are-

-Student- teacher or speaker-audience relation is completely based on effective communication skills.
+Student-teacher or speaker-audience relation is completely based on effective communication skills.
 The world is transforming fast due to technology, and learning how to effectively communicate online has become a necessity.
-Following practical tips on communicating better can subtly change the way we perceive communication altogether in online meetings.
+Following practical tips on communicating better can subtly change the way we perceive communication in online meetings.